DevAlvaroF/AlvaroFloresR/README.md

 - 👋 Hi, I’m @AlvaroFloresR
-- 👀 I’m interested in Machine Learning, Deep Space Exploration, Astronomy and Meditation (Cause sometimes not progamming is good ;) )
+- 👀 I’m interested in Machine Learning, Software Development, Deep Space Exploration, Astronomy and Meditation
 - 🌱 My Dream is to work @NASA or @ESA
-- 💞️ I’m looking to collaborate on anything that is cool enough to not sleep for it!
+- 💞️ I like to keep learning so new languages are always being added in the list below

+#### More about me BELOW

 <!---
 AlvaroFloresR/AlvaroFloresR is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.